-I have cultivated such an appreciation for plain yogurt that I now have a hard time eating the sweet, fruity varieties, although they too are available in most urban areas.
+Once you cultivate an appreciation for plain yogurt you will have a hard time eating the sweet, fruity varieties, although they too are available in most urban areas.
 Turkish yogurt is so rich and creamy it more resembles sour cream.

 Some varieties are sold with a thick layer of cream or skin on top, called 'kaymak.'

 Do you cringe when someone even mentions plain yogurt, or do you just simply not know what to do with it?
 If either is the case, it's time to reconsider.